-The Principle for us to apply to our lives is this; it may be impossible for us to forget something that has happened to us, but it is not impossible for us to put that thing behind us so that we do not look at it or rehearse it every day of our lives.
+God’s Principle for us to apply to our lives is this; it may be impossible for us to forget something that has happened to us, but it is not impossible for us to put that thing behind us so that we do not look at it or rehearse it every day of our lives.

 I have heard many refer to “the sea of forgetfulness” as they say something like, “God casts our sins into the sea of forgetfulness.”
 He does not!
 The term, “the sea of forgetfulness” is not found anywhere in Scripture.
 It sounds good.
-It even sounds reasonable.
+It even seems reasonable.
 “The sea of forgetfulness” is one of the good things that man speaks of.
 But, “the sea of forgetfulness” is NOT a God thing.

 Therefore, people carry double the guilt, double the burden.
-The accuser comes in, takes advantage of the situation, and says something like this: “You can’t forget, so that must mean you can’t forgive.
-You are a failure as a person, as a Christian, a spouse, a friend”, etc. A good number of people (because they don’t know any better) agree with satan, the accuser and the accusation — and swallow the lie.
+The accuser, satan, comes in, takes advantage of the situation, and says something like this: “You can’t forget, so that must mean you can’t forgive.
+You are a failure as a person, as a Christian, a spouse, a friend”, etc. A good number of people (because they don’t know any better) agree with satan, and the accusation — and they swallow the lie.
 This person then finds himself or herself rehearsing the hurtful words that have been spoken to them.
 The abuse they have experienced is repeated over and over in their mind until a wall is formed around their heart.

 Sample Prayers for Forgiveness

 Based on Luke 4:18